Are Cashless Restaurants Becoming the Norm in 2025?

 Inclusivity

-For these individuals, cash isn’t just a preference – it’s their only means of payment.
+For these people, cash isn’t just a preference — it’s their only means of payment.
 This raises ethical and legal questions about accessibility and discrimination.
 A no-cash policy can also be seen as elitist or uncaring toward lower-income patrons.
-The bottom line is that going 100% cashless may alienate some guests, and in the hospitality business, every guest’s comfort matters.

 Legal challenges

-Hand in hand with inclusion concerns are the legal barriers.
 Multiple jurisdictions now require accepting cash.
-These laws vary – some apply statewide (e.g. New Jersey), others are city-level – but the trend is clear: completely cashless businesses are outright illegal in several parts of the country.
-Thus, a nationwide chain can’t uniformly implement a cash-free policy; they have to carve out exceptions where laws demand cash acceptance.
+These laws vary — some apply statewide (e.g. New Jersey), others are city-level — but the trend is clear: completely cashless businesses are outright illegal in several parts of the country.

 Costs